mehtaarn000/todolists/README.md

-# wishlist
+# Todolists
-Create and share wishlists with friends.
+Create todolists.
 Built with NextJS, TypeScript and MySQL.
 (IN DEVELOPMENT)